DilsharaHerath/DilsharaHerath.github.io/_pages/about.md

 Getting started
 ======

-Whether you’re here to explore my research, see what I’ve built, or just say hello, you can dive right in:

-1. **Research & Publications** – Learn more about my drone detection and RF-sensing work, read my IEEE papers, and find links to talks and posters.
-2. **Projects** – Browse hands-on demos: real-time drowsiness detection, medical glove inspection, handwritten digit recognition, and more.
-3. **Experience** – See how I’ve applied ML & CV in both industrial and cybersecurity settings.
-4. **Contact** – Interested in collaborating or having a chat?
-Find my email, LinkedIn, and GitHub links below.

 > Ready to jump in?
 [Explore my projects →](/projects)
 > Or [download my full CV](/files/Dilshara_Herath_CV.pdf) to get all the details.